Getting Started with Databricks for Big Data Analysis

 These commands help inspect data types, summary statistics, and simple grouped counts.

-Step 6: Visualize Results
+Step 6: Visualize results

 Databricks notebooks support quick visualizations: